NodeSecure/scanner/workspaces/utils/README.md

 ### `getVCSRepositoryPathAndPlatform(url: string | URL): [path: string, platform: string] | null`

-Returns an array with the repository path and platform from a VCS URL.
+Parses a VCS (Version Control System) URL and returns a tuple containing the repository path and the platform name.
-VCS means Version Control System, like Git.

 ```js
 import * as utils from "@nodesecure/utils";